jfrog/SwampUp2022/SUP003-Intro_to_DevSecOps_with_JFrog_Xray/lab-0/README.md

 ### Prerequisites
 - JFrog CLI is installed on your machine by running `jf -v`
+  - if not installed then Download [JFrog CLI](https://jfrog.com/getcli/) based on our machine.

 ## Option 1 - SETUP JFROG CLI WITH MAIN JPD
 - Checkout all ``jf`` configs ``jf config show``